 What if there are moths in your vintage pearls?

-Fortunately, moths don't cause itching, rashes or other nasty symptoms, but they can damage your beautiful vintage find.
-Moths are mainly found on natural, animal materials such as wool, leather and silk.
-It's not the moths themselves, but the larvae that make holes in your clothes, because they like to eat them.
-Moths don't survive a wash at 60 degrees, but woolens usually don't either.
-Want to be sure there are no moths (or eggs) on your second-hand clothes?
-Then put the garment in the freezer for at least four days.
-Hanging clothes in the sun also helps, as moths dislike light.
+Fortunately, moths don't cause itching, rashes, or other unpleasant symptoms, but they can damage your lovely vintage finds (and subsequently your entire wardrobe).
+Moths are primarily found on natural, animal-based materials such as wool, leather, and silk.
+It's not the moths themselves, but the larvae that make holes in your clothes, as they enjoy eating them.
+Moths do not survive a 60-degree wash, but wool items usually don't either.
+Do you want to be certain that there are no moths (or moth eggs) on your second-hand clothes?
+Then place the garment in the freezer for at least four days.
+Hanging them in the sun also helps, as moths dislike light.

 Is second-hand clothing dirty due to bacteria, viruses and fungi?